3cky/gitlab-webhook-xmpp/README.md

 ## Installation

-gitlab-webhook-xmpp runs on Python 2.7.
+gitlab-webhook-xmpp runs on Python 3.6 or later.
 Clone the repo in the directory of your choice using git:

 `git clone https://github.com/3cky/gitlab-webhook-xmpp`